eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
   * Do not use the job summary to discussion the mission statement of they agency.
-Agencies may now use the [Agency modal](../overview#agency-modal---current-fields) to convey details about the agency and a link to your careers page.
+Agencies may now use the [Agency modal](../overview#agency-modal---current-fields) to convey details about the agency and link to your careers page.
   * Don’t use dehumanizing terms like “incumbent” or “candidate”.
+  * Do not repeat other sections of the job announcement in the summary section (who may apply, et. al.).
+Duplicating information does NOT emphasize that information but, instead serves to clutter the announcement.
+Duplicated information confuses and overwhelms job seekers.
 </div>
 </div>